MicrosoftDocs/terminal/TerminalDocs/customize-settings/profile-appearance.md

 ### Font features ([Preview](https://aka.ms/terminal-preview))

-This sets the DWrite font features for the given font.
+This sets the OpenType font features for the given font.
+More information on OpenType features can be found [here](https://docs.microsoft.com/typography/opentype/spec/featurelist).

 **Property name:** `features` (defined within the `font` object)